 The museum contains three main thematic galleries:

-On display are more than 1,000 objects and photographs from the ceremonial items and exquisite clothing to personal keepsakes and documents of war.
+On display are more than 1,000 objects and photographs, ranging from ceremonial items and exquisite clothing to personal keepsakes and war documents.
 Through exhibitions and activities, visitors can explore the roles of Vietnamese women in contemporary society and their great contributions throughout the country’s history.

 Viet Nam Museum of Ethnology (Ha Noi)

-It contains more than 15,000 objects, 42,000 black and white photos and hundreds of videotapes and cassettes which depict all aspects of life, activities, customs, and habits of the 54 ethnic groups of Viet Nam.
-Visitors have the opportunity to admire costumes, embroidery as well as outside stilt houses and habits from the different groups.
+It contains more than 15,000 objects, 42,000 black-and-white photos, and hundreds of videotapes and cassettes that depict all aspects of life, activities, customs, and habits of the 54 ethnic groups of Viet Nam.
+Visitors have the opportunity to admire costumes, embroidery, and outdoor stilt houses and habits from different groups.

-Besides, the museum often organizes the craft and folk culture performances of ethnic groups of Viet Nam.
+Besides, the museum often organizes craft and folk culture performances of ethnic groups of Viet Nam.

 Royal Fine Arts Museum (Hue)

-The Royal Fine Arts museum located in the former imperial capital of Hue – Long An palace.
+The Royal Fine Arts Museum is located in the former imperial capital of Hue – Long An Palace.
 The palace includes 128 pillars.
 At this time, artifacts display up to 10.000 objects.
-It is made from all kinds of material such as gold, silver, stone, wood, leather, paper, royal clothes, poem, silver products as well as the Emperor’s personal objects, and is entirely dedicated to the Nguyen Dynasty.
+It is made from a variety of materials, including gold, silver, stone, wood, leather, paper, royal clothes, poems, silver products, and the Emperor’s personal objects, and is entirely dedicated to the Nguyen Dynasty.

 Museum of Cham Sculpture (Da Nang)

-The museum of Cham Sculpture built in 1915 under the sponsorship of the French School.
-It based in the Da Nang region which was the seat of the old Champa Kingdom.
-It conserves the last collection of Champa sculpture art in Vietnam.
+The Museum of Cham Sculpture was built in 1915 under the sponsorship of the French School.
+It is based in the Da Nang region, which was the seat of the old Champa Kingdom.
+It conserves the largest collection of Champa sculpture art in Vietnam.
 Its architecture bears the features of Cham architecture.
-It boasts a row of showrooms white in color with simple yet graceful decorations.
-The museum exhibits 300 original sandstone sculptures and some baked clay products collected from the temples and towers that lie scattered from Quang Binh to Binh Thuan in the Central.
+It boasts a row of white showrooms with simple yet graceful decorations.
+The museum exhibits 300 original sandstone sculptures and some baked-clay products collected from temples and towers scattered from Quang Binh to Binh Thuan in the Central.

 The exhibits are statues, embossments, images, and patterns displayed in 10 rooms named after the places where they were found.